Updated on July 17, 2025

 To extend the pleasure, consider a brunch at the Auberge Couleurs de France, where lunch is a celebration of local produce and enchanting scenery.

-👉 Discover tables that will charm you with their local flavours
+👉 Discover restaurants that will charm you with their local flavors.

-Pumpkins, festive music and local delicacies: a colorful celebration at the heart of the season. - fall harvest at Fairmont Le Château Montebello, November 7, 2025
+Pumpkins, festive music, and local delicacies: a colorful celebration in the heart of the season. - fall Harvest at Fairmont Le Château Montebello, November 7, 2025

-An exceptional gastronomic evening featuring Canadian wines, local producers and refined cuisine.
+An exceptional gourmet evening showcasing Canadian wines, local producers, and refined cuisine.

-A text by Martine Caron, Tourism Development Officer - MRC de Papineau
+A text by Martine Caron, tourism development officer – Papineau RCM